This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Drink plenty of liquids.
 Liquids can help prevent constipation and straining.
 Ask how much liquid to drink each day and which liquids are best for you.

 - Eat a variety of high-fiber foods.
 This will help make it easier to have a bowel movement.
 Examples include fruits, vegetables, and whole grains.
-Ask your healthcare provider how much fiber you need each day.
-You may need to take a fiber supplement.
+Ask your healthcare provider how much fiber you need

 - Exercise as directed.
 Exercise, such as walking, may make it easier to have a bowel movement.
 Ask your healthcare provider what exercises are safe for you to do after surgery.